vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 #### Create VCH Wizard

-1. Optionally enable anonymous volumes by toggling the **Enable anonymous volumes** switch.
+1. Optionally enable anonymous volumes by setting the **Enable anonymous volumes** switch to the green ON position.

     Enabling anonymous volumes automatically adds the label `default` to the first volume datastore.
 2. Select a datastore for the first volume store from the **Datastore** drop-down menu.